oceanprotocol-archive/dev-ocean/doc/development/style-guides.md

 ## Solidity

+### Ethlint

-Solidity code is linted with [Solium](https://www.getsolium.com) and its recommended rules, the only customization being single quotes and indentation of 4 spaces.
+Solidity code is linted with [Ethlint](https://www.ethlint.com/) and its recommended rules, the only customization being single quotes and indentation of 4 spaces.
 An example `.soliumrc.json` file would be:

 ```json
 {